Some evacuated from Mariupol; US lawmaker Pelosi visits Kyiv

 In a video posted on the regiment’s Telegram channel, regiment Deputy Commander Sviatoslav Palamar called for the evacuation of wounded Ukrainian fighters as well as civilians.
 “We don’t know why they are not taken away and their evacuation to the territory controlled by Ukraine is not being discussed,” he said.

+An Associated Press journalist saw women and children arriving in Bezimenne, a village which is under the control of Moscow-backed separatists in eastern Ukraine, accompanied by U.N. and Red Cross representatives.
 The U.N. has not confirmed that people were able to leave Mariupol on Saturday.

-An Associated Press journalist saw women and children arriving in Bezimenne, a village which is under the control of Moscow-backed separatists in eastern Ukraine.
+The Mariupol City Council said an evacuation might happen Sunday afternoon.
+It was not clear whether the effort was related to the U.N. one.

 Elsewhere in Ukraine’s eastern Donbas region, about 20 older adults and children clutching bags along with their dogs and cats boarded a minivan Saturday in the town of Lyman, where at least half the population has fled Russian shelling, The van, marked with a sign reading “evacuation of children” in Ukrainian, sped off toward the city of Dnipro as explosions were heard in the distance.